About | Journal | Mona | Jack | Molly | Family | Friends | Fertility | Nudity | Sex | Sanity | Spirits | Dreams

 August 4

 I am starting to cut down my sunflowers.
-I like it when they bow their heads, but soon after that they to fade so I cut them and put them in heavy vases in the house for a little while longer.
+I like it when they bow their heads, but soon after that, they start to fade, so I cut them and put them in heavy vases in the house for a little while longer.
 I have cosmos and black-eyed susans in the same vases.
-When the sunflowers start to wither, I will put them in empty clay pots on a shelf in my little greenhouse and led them dry in the sun and then I will dig out the seeds with my fingers and put them in a jar to feed the birds.
+When the sunflowers start to wither, I will put them in empty clay pots on a shelf in my little greenhouse and let them dry in the sun, and then I will dig out the seeds with my fingers and put them in a jar to feed the birds.

 Mornings are my favorite time.
 I often wake up at dawn when it is just beginning to get light, and sometimes I get out of bed while Mona is still asleep and go outside and sit quietly in the grass listening to the birds.
 Then I come back to bed and, if I am lucky, Mona will wake up a little early and decide to get frisky.
-While she is in the shower I come downstairs to my kitchen and make coffee for her and tea for me.
-The dogs come with me as I walk down to the road to get the newspaper.
+While she is in the shower, I come downstairs to my kitchen and make coffee for her and tea for me, and then I walk down to the road to get the newspaper.
 I usually don't have to open the security gate because both the mailbox and the newspaper box are built into the fence and open on both sides.
-Sometimes the newspaper delivery person is a substitute who doesn't know the routine and instead of putting it in the box they just toss it on the driveway, sometimes way down by the road.
+Sometimes the newspaper delivery person is a substitute who doesn't know the routine, and instead of putting it in the box, they just toss it on the driveway, sometimes way down by the road.
 Then, I have to open the gate and go out to get it, peeking both ways to make sure no one is coming down the road.
-Only once to my knowledge have I been seen, by a guy on a bicycle who was zipping along and wearing all the spandex bicycle gear.
-We saw each other at the same time and we both just smiled and said good morning.
+Only once to my knowledge have I been seen by a guy on a bicycle who was zipping along and wearing all the spandex bicycle gear.
+We saw each other at the same time, and we both just smiled and said good morning.

-After Mona goes to work I tidy up the kitchen and then sit outside a bit drinking my tea and reading some of the paper, and lately I have watered the gardens then too.
+After Mona goes to work, I tidy up the kitchen and then sit outside a bit drinking my tea and reading some of the paper, and lately I have watered the gardens then too.
 Some days I have places I go, like to the church pantry or the library where I volunteer, but other days I have nothing I really have to do, except my housework and whatever little projects I have created for myself.
-If it is hot I dunk myself in the pool and then I don't dry off as I go about my other business.
+If it is hot, I dunk myself in the pool, and then I don't dry off as I go about my other business.
 Sometimes I nap in the middle of the day.
-I shower in the early afternoon and do my shaving then so's I am nice and smooth for special kisses when Mona gets home from work.
+I shower in the early afternoon and do my shaving then, so I am nice and smooth for special kisses when Mona gets home from work.

 * * * * *